apollographql/rust-best-practices/book/chapter_05.md

 ### Unit Test

-Test that go in the **same module** as the **tested unit** was declared, this allows the test runner to have visibility over private functions and parent `use` declarations.
+Tests that go in the **same module** as the **tested unit** was declared, this allows the test runner to have visibility over private functions and parent `use` declarations.
 They can also consume `pub(crate)` functions from other modules if needed.
 Unit tests can be more focused on **implementation and edge-cases checks**.

 * They should be as simple as possible, testing one state and one behaviour of the unit.
 KISS.
 * They should test for errors and edge cases.